-My soup recipe is featured on Bob’s Red Mill’s website.
+This soup recipe of mine is featured on Bob’s Red Mill’s blog.

 One of my all time favorite soups is this butternut squash soup with barley and split peas.
 I learned how to make this recipe from my friend Lynne when we were in school together.
 She’d put up a pot of soup, and we’d study until the soup was ready.
 I have good memories of our camaraderie which made the studying more enjoyable.
 Having a friend make me this hearty soup felt so nourishing.
 I love the combination of textures in the soup.
 The butternut squash gets smooth and creamy whereas the barley/split pea mix is chewy.
 The vegetables remain chunky (rather than mushy), if you add them incrementally based on the density of the vegetable.
 The recipe is flexible, and you can add in whatever vegetables you have on hand.
 The soup is a satisfying meal by itself, or sometimes I serve it with bread or a salad.